Black turtle bean nutrition: calories, carbs, GI, protein, fiber, fats

 Cultivation

-Black turtle beans are known as dry beans, shelled beans, or field beans, as these beans are harvested in shells when dry.
+Black turtle beans are known as dry beans, shelled beans, or field beans, as they are harvested in shells when dry.
 The Phaseolus vulgaris plant has ovate-triangular leaves and can grow up to 20 inches (51cm).

 This plant grows best in full sun, in well-drained and warm soil.
 The black turtle bean plant prefers slightly acidic to neutral soil with a pH of around 7 (30).